Malcolm Atkin Military Research

 History is determined by those who write it

 It is a long-accepted truth that the history of war is written by the winners.
 This is not simply a matter of stories from the battlefield but can also be reflected in the race to establish one’s own personal perspective in print.
 The history of the Second World War is littered with autobiographies and biographies which have been accepted as accurate historical sources as if the very act of seeing them on the printed page gives them a validity.
-This is especially true in the secret world of intelligence and special operations where for decades it was impossible to corroborate the early stories of heroism and derring-do.
+This is especially true in the secret world of intelligence and special operations where for decades, before the release of primary documents to the National Archives, it was impossible to corroborate the early stories of heroism and derring-do.

-One of the best known figures in Second World War special operations is Colin Gubbins, who became head of the legendary Special Operations Executive (SOE).
+Colin Gubbins is one of the best known figures in the history of British special operations, who became head of the legendary Special Operations Executive (SOE).
 Such is the aura that has been created around him that barely a word of criticism has been published about his story.
 Yet during the war itself he was viewed with suspicion, viewed as being overly-ambitious and even by one contemporary as ‘evil’.

 Having already cultivated a reputation as an expert in guerrilla warfare theory (through the seminal 1939 pamphlets The Art of Guerrilla Warfare and Partisan Leader’s Handbook), he left MI(R) to command the new GHQ Auxiliary Units.
 Having by now cultivated the reputation of an expert on guerrilla warfare and with MI(R) having tried to advise foreign General Staffs on how to organise irregular warfare, this should have been an opportunity to put the principles of MI(R) to the test.
 Yet curiously Gubbins initially floundered in deciding how to organize the Auxiliary Units.
 He accepted the War Office view that they were to be a uniformed guerrilla force to support the field army in the event of invasion rather than a longer-term resistance organization but it took a month to arrive at what became the classic system of patrols operating from hidden operational bases.
 Once the main threat of invasion in 1940 had passed, he moved into the new SOE, which needed a senior army officer to try to improve relations with the War Office.
 In SOE he initially found he had an impressive title as Director of Operations, but limited real power, and was not even given an office in their Baker Street HQ.
 He steadily built up his portfolio of responsibilities and in 1943 finally became head of SOE.
 He re-introduced some of the para-military principles of MI(R) and was able to improve the working relationship with the War Office and theatre commanders, which would be critical for establishing the reputation of SOE during the D Day campaign.
 But he was also in charge during SOE’s greatest lapse in security when it failed to realise its wireless networks in Holland had been penetrated by German Intelligence, sending many agents to their deaths.